 We wanted the metals to look “real” — and Gamblin has wonderful metallic oil paints.

-Kate mixed several paint colors to create this warm gold.
+Kate mixed two paint colors to create this warm gold.
 It was applied as if

 hammered on anything that was large enough to show a texture.

 Below, the gold on the shield and the flag stanchions.

 The same deeper yellow was the second coat on the corn.

 It may not seem like you can see these differing yellows,

 but if several coats are used looking INTO a paint job you see more depth of color.

 The base coat on the stalks was applied.

 Note: this slideshow is a bit different than the last slideshow:

 One problem with painting the horses is that the carvings are not consistent.
 Above, you can see two different carvings, which makes consistent painting design difficult.